mhuot/snmpsim/docs/source/index.rst

 The software is free, open source, and immediately available to anyone for whatever purpose, making it an accessible and valuable tool for network management professionals.

-How to use SNMP Simulator
+How to Use SNMP Simulator
 -------------------------

 Try the fast lane if you are fluent with network management matters.